 When I was thinking about what I wanted to do, I didn’t have a role model so I had to find my own way and make my own decisions.
 After getting good A Level results, I decided to go to University.
 The job market in the mid-80s wasn’t great, so I chose a law degree to make sure I had the best chance of getting a job when I graduated.

 My first job after university was with Prudential Assurance on their HR graduate programme where I had the opportunity to work across various business units and areas of HR.
-I left there after a number of years to work for myself after the birth of my third child and ran a small scale consulting business until I responded to an article in the local paper by Pam Loch to join the team at HR Advise Me.
+I left there after a number of years to work for myself after the birth of my third child and ran a small scale consulting business until I responded to an article in the local paper by Pam Loch to join the team at Loch HR.
 Within six months I was working for the business and the rest is history!

 What do you enjoy most about your role?